keyboardio/Chrysalis/FOCUS_API.md

 - JavaScript: `focus.command("led.mode 2")`
 - Serial Command (Unix): `echo 'led.mode 2' > /dev/ttyACM0`
 #### Expected output
-The keyboard will change it`s effect or send the code of the current effect being shown.
+The keyboard will change it's effect or send the code of the current effect being shown.
 ### led.brightness
 This command reads/writes the brightness setting stored in the EEPROM
 #### Commands